cysouw/diathesis/text/c10_participle.md

 #### Attested verbs {.unnumbered}

-- Leirbukt [-@leirbukt1997: 68--99] lists hundreds of verbs organised in many semantic classes.
+Leirbukt [-@leirbukt1997: 68--99] lists hundreds of verbs organised in many semantic classes, which will not be repeated here.

 #### Further examples {.unnumbered}